 Behind the Wall

 “Behind the Wall” includes 140 works by 90 individuals in detention facilities in 22 states.
 There is a letter-writing station where visitors can send feedback directly to the participating artists.
+The libraries have organized special programming to accompany the exhibition.

 The artworks and writings in “Behind the Wall” have been collected by Prisoner Express, a project of the Durland Alternatives Library, and curated by Ithaca-area artist Treacy Ziegler.
 Prisoner Express uses newsletters, book exchanges, and art and creative writing programs to foster hope and a sense of community among incarcerated people around the country.
 The project currently serves more than 4,000 prisoners and has reached more than 37,000 over the last 20 years.